-Santorini is the stunningly beautiful Greek Island so often featured in photos of the Greek Islands.
-The setting dramatic, scripted in a Hollywood movie, with villages set high atop, steep jagged cliffs.
-To add to the drama the cliff faces are black, as it is actually the rim of a volcano or caldera upon which these precarious, stunning villages have been built.
+Santorini is the stunningly beautiful Greek island so often featured in photos of the Greek islands.
+The setting is dramatic, scripted in a Hollywood movie, with villages set high atop steep, jagged cliffs.
+To add to this impressive facade, the cliff faces are black, as it is actually the rim of a volcano or caldera upon which these precarious, stunning villages have been built.

-Add the crystal clear turquoise waters, sunshine and azure blue skies and it is indeed hard to resist.
-However, be aware like many places that have been in the limelight for a long time, Santorini has become arrogant.
-It is expensive, crowded, and lacks the charm and hospitality of many of the other lesser-known Greek Islands.
+Add the crystal clear turquoise waters, sunshine, and azure-blue skies – it is indeed hard to resist.
+However, be aware that like many places which have been in the limelight for a long time, Santorini has become arrogant.
+It is expensive, crowded, and lacks the charm and hospitality of many of the other lesser-known Greek islands.

 But hey, if you know why you are going and what you are likely to get for your money, then go with your eyes wide open – and a good Santorini travel guide.
 Here are some of the best ways to experience Santorini for first-timers.

-As a first time visitor to the Greek Islands, we decided to go as this would take it off the list and we would know what it was all about.
+As a first time traveler to the Greek islands, we decided on visiting Santorini as this would take it off the list and we would know what it was all about.
 We also figured it wasn’t going to get any cheaper or less crowded in the future and we were there right before peak season started, so we thought the timing was good.

-Santorini, as mentioned, is built on the rim of a volcano.
-If you head to the North end of the island, toward Oia you can clearly see the curve of the rim.
+Santorini, Greece – as mentioned, is built on the rim of a volcano.
+If you head to the north end of the island toward Oia, you can clearly see the curve of the rim.
 Oia is a great place to see the sunset.
-(It won’t be a romantic, peaceful sunset, you’ll be sharing it with hundreds of others.)

 PLANNING AN UPCOMING